Hype, Sustainability, and the Price of the Bigger-is-Better Paradigm in AI: Introduction: AI is overly focusing scale

 \section{Introduction: AI is overly focusing scale}

 Our field is increasingly dominated by research programs driven by a race for scale: bigger models, bigger datasets, more compute.
-Over the past decade, machine learning (ML) has been used to build systems used by millions, carrying out tasks such as automatic translation, news feed raking, and targeted marketing.
-Pursuing scale has helped improve performance of ML models on benchmarks for many tasks, with the paradigmatic example being the ability of large language models (LLMs) to encode ``general knowledge'' when pretrained on large amounts of text data.
+Over the past decade, machine learning (ML) has been used to build systems used by millions, carrying out tasks such as automatic translation, newsfeed raking, and targeted advertising.
+Pursuing scale has helped improve the performance of ML models on benchmarks for many tasks, with the paradigmatic example being the ability of large language models (LLMs) to encode ``general knowledge'' when pretrained on large amounts of text data.
 The perceived success of these approaches has further entrenched the assumption that bigger-is-better in AI.
-In this position paper, we examine the underpinnings of this assumption about scale and its collateral consequences.
+Here, we examine the underpinnings of this assumption about scale and its collateral consequences.
 We argue not that scale isn't useful, in some cases, but that there is too much focus on scale and not enough value on other research.

 \paragraph{From narrative to norm}